Main Menu

 The University of Utah baseball team is on its way to having a ballpark of its own on our campus.
 For nearly three decades, the team has shared Smith's Ballpark with the Salt Lake Bees.
 However, in January 2023, plans were announced for the Bees to move and build a new stadium in South Jordan.
 This change presented an opportunity for us to accelerate our pursuit of an on-campus home for Utah Baseball, which we've been pursuing for nearly 10 years.

-The proposed ballpark will be located on Guardsman Way at the site of the current Utah Baseball practice field.
+The America First Ballpark will be located on Guardsman Way at the site of the current Utah Baseball practice field.
 It will have a maximum capacity of 1,200 seats.
 (For comparison, the Smith’s Ballpark has 14,511 seats).
 Some of the proposed amenities and offerings for the U's new ballpark include:

 • Ticketing, restrooms, concessions, merchandise sales